 The five sections of this chapter explain this general evolutionary pattern of rationalist theories, and how Part One addresses it.

 - Meta-rationalism, the view of The Eggplant, is not a philosophical theory; it’s practical, not theoretical.

 - Rationalism is a philosophical theory, so we have to discuss it partly in philosophical terms.

 - Rationalism, encountering nebulosity, attempts to reinterpret it as linguistic vagueness, or as uncertainty.
-That doesn’t work because these are three different issues.
+That doesn’t work because nebulosity is distinct from the other two issues.

 - Rather than accepting nebulosity as the underlying cause, which needs to be treated at the root, rationalism tries to work around particular symptoms by adding formal machinery.
 In each case the machinery doesn’t do even that, and instead creates counter-productive complexity.

 - Part One roughly recapitulates the history of rationalism from the late 1800s (when formal logic was invented) to the 1960s (when rationalism conclusively failed).
 However, Part One’s structure follows the intrinsic pattern of successive inevitable problems and their attempted solutions, rather than a historical narrative.